10 things you should never flush

 2. Cooking greaseIt might go down the drain as a liquid, but cooking grease congeals when it cools and eventually becomes a gelatinous plug.
 To be safe, avoid flushing food altogether.

 It may not harm your plumbing, but medication contaminates the water supply and can be toxic to local aquatic life.
-If that’s a tough pill to swallow, bring unused and expired medication to a pharmacist for proper disposal.
+If that’s a tough pill to swallow, bring unused and expired medication to a pharmacist

 4. Disposable wipesCosmetic and baby wipes might be biodegradable — some are even marketed as flushable — but they’ll accumulate in your pipes much faster than they disintegrate.